thilanga/thilanga.github.io/_posts/2018-08-02-dependency-injection-with-php.md

 }
 ```

-If you look at the code above, someone might say `yeah that's dependency injection`.
-Not just injection.
+If you look at the code above, someone might say:
+> "yeah that's dependency injection."

-It's constructor injection.
-Because it injects the object in to the Music player class using the constructor.
+But, due to that method injecting the object into the `MusicPlayer` class using the constructor, this is considered Constructor Injection.

-This is not a good dependency injection.
-Because GoogleMusic class is hard wired to the MusicPlayer class.
+This is considered bad practice as it permanently binds the `GoogleMusic` class to the `MusicPlayer` class.

-We also can create the GoogleMusic object inside the MusicPlayer class.
+Another example is creating the `GoogleMusic` object inside the `MusicPlayer` class.

 ```php
 class MusicPlayer